NASA-IMPACT/hls-orchestration/README.md

 ```

 ### Environment
+Environment variables are set in env.sh.
+A sample env.sh is at env.sh.sample, you must copy this file
+to env.sh before running make synth, make diff, or make deploy
-The following Environment variables must be set
+The following variables can be overridden from the calling shell's environment
 ```
-$ export STACKNAME=<Name of your stack>
+$ export HLS_STACKNAME=<Name of your stack>
-$ export LAADS_TOKEN=<Token used for accessing the Laads Data>
+$ export HLS_LAADS_TOKEN=<Token used for accessing the Laads Data>
 ```

 ### Synth